Serverless Functions: Your Website's New Best Friend

 Image Source

 Trying to decide whether serverless is right for you?
-Consider these reasons below.
+Consider whether the reasons below apply to you.

 1. You want to reduce server costs.